 A: Many EUAs apply only to a specific medical device.
-Generally, an umbrella EUA authorizes many categories of devices that meet specific criteria, helping to facilitate access to those devices by streamlining the process associated with EUAs (for example, EUA request submission and FDA authorization) for any medical devices that meet the requirements within the EUA.
+Generally, an umbrella EUA authorizes many devices that meet specific criteria for that device type, helping to facilitate access to those devices by streamlining the process associated with EUAs (for example, EUA request submission and FDA authorization) for any medical devices that meet the requirements within the EUA.

 A: The FDA issued an umbrella EUA in response to insufficient availability of disposable, single-use surgical masks.
 This EUA established performance criteria for the surgical mask to be authorized for use in health care settings by health care personnel as PPE.

 Performance criteria that must be met include liquid barrier performance, particulate filtration efficiency, air flow resistance, and use of biocompatible, non-cytotoxic, non-irritating, and non-sensitizing materials.
 Surgical masks that have been confirmed by the FDA to meet the criteria are listed in Appendix A of the EUA as authorized surgical masks.